adaptive-democracy/hopeful-path/talks/talk.everything.md

 layout: chapter-title
 ---

-# 📖 persistent commitments
+# 📖 adaptive commitments

 ---

-# persistent commitments
+# adaptive commitments

 not all choices are reversible